Heshan-Ratn/CW_OOP_w2082289/CLI_correct_Version/README.md

    - Download from: [Gson GitHub Repository](https://github.com/google/gson)
    - Alternatively, you can download the jar file from Maven Central: [Gson on Maven Central](https://search.maven.org/artifact/com.google.code.gson/gson)
+   - For Alternative support follow this video: [Click this](https://youtu.be/Qc9EfiepfWs?si=XeKcG9zxtKe7rlWp.)
 2. **Log4j**: A library for logging purposes.
    - Download from: [Log4j GitHub Repository](https://github.com/apache/logging-log4j2)
    - Alternatively, you can download the jar file from Maven Central: [Log4j on Maven Central](https://search.maven.org/artifact/org.apache.logging.log4j/log4j-api)
+   - For Alternative support follow this video: [Click this](https://youtu.be/gTG913LEzhY?si=m9zPsBHLDXfTBIGD)

 To add these libraries to your project, follow the steps below based on your IDE: